davidhonghikim/kai-cd/documentation/05_developers/10_Adding_A_New_Service.md

 # 6. Adding a New Service

+## Agent Context
+**For AI Agents**: Complete guide for adding new services to the Kai-CD platform covering step-by-step integration procedures and service implementation patterns.
+Use this when implementing new service integrations, understanding service addition workflows, planning service extensions, or building service connectors.
+Essential reference for all new service development work.

+**Implementation Notes**: Contains step-by-step service integration procedures, service implementation patterns, integration workflows, and development best practices.
+Includes detailed service addition methodology and implementation frameworks.
+**Quality Requirements**: Keep service addition procedures and implementation patterns synchronized with actual integration process.
+Maintain accuracy of service integration workflows and development best practices.
+**Integration Points**: Foundation for service expansion, links to service architecture, integration frameworks, and development guidelines for comprehensive service addition coverage.

 This guide provides a step-by-step tutorial for adding support for a new service to Kai-CD.
 The process mostly involves creating a single new file: a service definition.

 Let's imagine we want to add support for a fictional new LLM service called "MegaChat."